-EPFL will develop algorithms for assume-guarantee checking the compatibility of component interfaces that expose resource constraints such as real time and power consumption.
+EPFL and IST Austria (starting on the 1st of setember 2009) will develop algorithms for assume-guarantee checking the compatibility of component interfaces that expose resource constraints such as real time and power consumption.

 Aalborg will work towards quantitative extensions of the Modal I/O Interface Theories including methods for checking consistency, refinements and compatibility.
 Also algorithmic support using UPPAAL TIGA will be pursued.